Recently Visual Studio Code also launched an online version of their editor. It is a lightweight version of the desktop application.

 But for PR reviews, this is a good win!

-GitHub recently also launched GitHub Codespaces, which is a blazing fast cloud environment.
+GitHub recently also launched GitHub Codespaces, a blazing fast cloud environment.
 The look and feel are the same, but you are running on a VM.

 The cool part about Codespaces is that you can run your code there.

 This feature is only available to teams and organizations.
-For more information, visit the GitHub Codespace website.
+Visit the GitHub Codespace website for more information.

 The cool part is that this has wider use, as it can even load local files!